 Innovation in Clinical Science component compulsory for all trainees

 Two key outcomes of the HSST is for trainees to demonstrate their ability in communicating complex science to a lay audience and to conceive innovation in healthcare science practice.

 These elements are assessed by a required submission of a proposal which provides evidence of:

 - consideration of barriers and enablers for potential implementation of the innovation

 A full-scale research project with primary research is not essential as the requirements can be met through a business case or literature review, which is presented to a multi-professional panel.

-Further details of how your HEI will register you for completing this component, based on your HSST pathway, can be found on the MAHSE website.
+Further details on how your University will register you for completing this component, based on your HSST pathway, is available on the MAHSE website.